archywillhe/0a-Jekyll/_posts/2015-06-11-the-observer-paradox.md

     What determines you to be the mind A that's constructed by brain A, instead of the mind B constructed by brain B, where A ≠ B?
     </div>

     This is a rather difficult question.
-Or perhaps a meaningless one, since it can be interpreted as asking "why are you the you you are (but not someone else)?", which can be answered by stating that that is a trivial [tautology](http://en.wikipedia.org/wiki/Tautology_(logic)): you are the you you are simply because the you you are are you.
+Or perhaps a meaningless one, since it can be interpreted as asking "why are you you?", which can be answered by this [tautology](http://en.wikipedia.org/wiki/Tautology_(logic)): you are you because you are you, or else you would not be you.

     <h3>I shall now present to you the Theory of <i>The Observer</i>.</h3>

     Let's start off by defining a mind to be some aspect in certain Turing Machine's computation with some aspect satisfying the criteria to be a mind.
 (I'm giving an arbitrary definition here as that is not important in this hypothetical discussion.)
 ---

 Imagine you are dead, in which case the biological machinery that you once relied so much on is no longer functioning.
 Due to the [conversation of energy and mass](en.wikipedia.org/wiki/Conservation_of_energy), the atoms made up this biological system won't just miraculously vanish.
 Theses atoms would remain pretty much the same, unless [nuclear reaction](http://academic.brooklyn.cuny.edu/physics/sobel/Nucphys/react.html) or [annihilation](http://home.web.cern.ch/topics/antimatter) occurs (though there'd be changes in the configuration of electrons in the process of decomposition).
 At this point in time, it would be silly to still consider these atoms "you".